WHO WAS JEAN RIBAULT?

 DID JEAN RIBAULT OWN SLAVES?

-- Ribault did not bring any African slaves with him on his expeditions to Florida or anywhere else during his lifetime.
+No. Jean Ribault did not own slaves.
+Slavery in France did not exist until 60 years (1620) after the lifetime of Jean Ribault.
+Since his journey to the new world happened in 1562-1565, Ribault did not bring any African slaves with him on his expeditions to Florida or anywhere else during his lifetime.

-- Learn more about Jean Ribault and slavery
+Learn more about Jean Ribault and slavery.

 JEAN RIBAULT WAS A HUGUENOT, WHAT DOES THAT MEAN?

+The name “Huguenot” was used to describe someone who was a Protestant Christian rather than a member of the Roman Catholic Church ruled by the pope.
+Typically, the term was reserved for French Protestants.
 The Encyclopedia Britannica defines it this way: “Huguenot, any of the Protestants in France in the 16th and 17th centuries, many of whom suffered severe persecution for their faith.”

 What Exactly Is a Huguenot?

-Huguenots were a devout group of Christians known by several names such as French Protestants, Evangelicals, Calvinists, Lutherans and sometimes Reformed Christians.
+Huguenots were a devout group of Christians known by several names, such as French Protestants, Evangelicals, Calvinists, Lutherans, and sometimes Reformed Christians.
 They were persecuted by the Roman Catholic Church, which was powerful in France.
 One of the most extreme examples of this persecution was the violent St. Bartholomew’s Day massacre in 1572.
 This event led to the murder of up to 20,000+ Huguenots in Paris and thousands more outside of the city.
-By the end of the century, there were far fewer Huguenots in France itself due to the French Wars of Religion.
-Many of Huguenots fled France for other countries causing a “brain drain” of many leading citizens.
-Huguenots represented a diverse cross section of people from bankers to fisherman, merchants, teachers, clergyman, carpenters and many nobles of royal blood.
-Up to 2 million people in 5+ years left the Catholic Church and turned to this “reformed faith” lead by such men as John Calvin and Martin Luther.
+By the end of the century, many Huguenots fled France for other countries due to these “French Wars of Religion.”
+This caused a “brain drain” in France as the Huguenots represented a diverse cross-section of people from bankers to fishermen, merchants, teachers, clergymen, carpenters, and many nobles of royal blood.
+Up to 2 million people in 5+ years left the Catholic Church and turned to this “Reformed faith” led by such men as John Calvin and Martin Luther.

 WHY DID THEY PERSECUTE THE HUGUENOTS?

-- A spiritual awakening known as the Protestant Reformation (started by a monk named Martin Luther in Germany), was raging like a fire across Europe and had come to France.
-Non-Roman Catholic’s (French Huguenots) were mostly common, every-day people.
+A spiritual awakening known as the Protestant Reformation (started by a monk named Martin Luther in Germany) was raging like a fire across Europe and had come to France.
+Non-Roman Catholics (French Huguenots) were mostly common, everyday people.
 They were rejecting the rampant corruption of the Roman Catholic Popes and priests.

-- This Protestant movement (also known as the Protestant Reformation) threatened the power and control of the now tyrannical Catholic Church, over the “regular folks” in France and all over Europe.
+This Protestant movement (also known as the Protestant Reformation) threatened the power and control of the now tyrannical Catholic Church over the “regular folks” in France and all over Europe.
+To suppress this anti-Catholic movement and protect its power, the Catholic Church unleashed murderous persecution against Protestant Christians.

-Learn More St. Bartholomew Day Massacre
+Learn More St. Bartholomew Day Massacre.

 JEAN RIBAULT & THE NEW WORLD

-Why Did He Come To The New World?
+Why Did He Come to The New World?

-What Colonies Did Jean Ribault Influence In The New World?
+What Colonies Did Jean Ribault Influence in The New World?

-Jean Ribault came to the New World searching for locations to establish Huguenot colonies.
-These colonies were intended to be a refuge where Huguenot’s could live and escape the brutal persecution being experienced in France.
 He was involved in the formation and direction of two primary colonies in the Americas.
 These were Fort Caroline and Charlesfort.
 These two colonies were located in what is now known as Florida and South Carolina.
-They were originally located in close proximity to Spanish settlements in the New World.
+They were also originally located in close proximity to Spanish settlements in the New World.

 JEAN RIBAULT & HIS RETURN TO EUROPE

-What Happened When Jean Ribault Returned To Europe?
+What Happened When Jean Ribault Returned to Europe?

-What Problems Arose For Jean Ribault Upon His Return?
+What Problems Arose for Jean Ribault Upon His Return?

-For a very short time, Jean Ribault assumed command of Fort Caroline and continued to settle the area with the 800 colonists who had come with him on his second voyage.
+For a short time, Jean Ribault assumed command of Fort Caroline and continued to settle the area with the 800 colonists who had come with him on his second voyage.
 However, the Spanish had also begun to build up their position in Florida.
 This presented a serious threat to the French Huguenots.
 Under the command of Pedro Menendez, Spanish ships engaged in several skirmishes with French ships.
-Two empires were colliding in the New World and it would not end well for Jean Ribault and the French.
+Two empires were colliding in the New World, and it would not end well for Jean Ribault and the French.

 What Was Jean Ribault’s Flagship?